-The Kardashians Say Blac Chyna, Not Them, Is To Blame For The Demise Of Her Reality Show
+Blac Chyna Blames The Kardashian's For Sinking Her Reality Show, But The Klan Is Having None Of It

 Chyna said those comments show that the Kardashians were trying to prevent her from competing against the “Kardashian-Jenner women as an entrepreneur and social media influencer.”
 Chyna also alleges that the Kardashians falsely claimed that she left her newborn child, Dream, at home while she went to party.

 Attorneys for the Kardashians argue that their clients can’t be sued for expressing concern for a loved one.
-And Chyna was never defamed regarding the party because the statement is “substantially" true: Chyna, they say, did leave Dream at home with a nanny to go to a night club for a public appearance.
+And Chyna was never defamed regarding the party because the statement is “substantially" true: Chyna, they say, did leave Dream at home with a nanny to go to a nightclub for a public appearance.

 A hearing will be held on Jan.
 18 on whether to dismiss Chyna's lawsuit.